 Certina DS Action Stainless Steel Men’s Quartz Watch

 The Certina DS Action has water resistance to 300 meters, so it’s suitable for diving and other professional marine activity.

-If you want a classic Swiss timepiece that won’t cost you thousands of dollars, this is a great choice.
-Many customers love both its function and design, praising its accuracy and elegance.
+This is a great choice if you want a classic Swiss timepiece that won’t cost you thousands of dollars.
+Many customers love its function and design, praising its accuracy and elegance.

-The 43mm case and bracelet are both stainless steel, and the rotating bezel is unidirectional.
-The dial is blue, which is accentuated by luminescent silver hands and index hour markers.
-There are three sub-dials as well (60 seconds, 30 minutes, and 12 hours).
+The 43mm case and bracelet are stainless steel, and the rotating bezel is unidirectional.
+The dial is blue, accentuated by luminescent silver hands and index hour markers.
+There are three sub-dials (60 seconds, 30 minutes, and 12 hours).